nipolo/ms-accountant/README.md

 **Example 4**: Bill has a salary of 3600 IDR.
 He has spent 520 IDR on charity causes during the year.
 His taxable gross income is 3600 – 360 = 3240 IDR owns income tax: 10% out of 2240 => 224.
 His Social contributions are 15% out of 2000 => 300.
 In total her tax is 524 and she gets to bring home 3076 IDR

+### Notes
+- All the calculated taxpayers should be kept in-memory cache for implementing response idempotency.
+- The good practices of the OOP should be used.
+- All the calculations should be covered by unit tests.
+- All the parameters of the tax paying calculations are specific to jurisdiction and are subject of change.
+- The solution should be extensible to other tax paying calculations to be implemented later on.
+- Add support for docker for Windows with Linux containers.
+- Please over-engineer it to make it as extensible and scalable as possible.

 ## Initial setup
 ### Local setup with script